-- Package Free – this one includes a zero waste razor, blades, shaving soap, a tote bag, and aftershave.
+- Package Free – this one includes a zero waste razor, and a bar of shaving soap.

-- Etsy – this vegan-friendly kit includes a safety razor, shaving soap, some extra blades, and a cool travel bag to keep it all in.
+- Etsy – this vegan-friendly kit includes a safety razor, shaving soap, some extra safety razor blades, a shaving brush, a soap stand, and a canvas bag to hold it all in!

 - The Copper Hat – this one includes a shave soap, a safety razor, and a shaving brush, as well as some free razor blades.

 As you can see above, all that’s really needed to switch to a zero waste shaving routine is an eco friendly razor and possibly something to prep your skin.
 But if you want to go that little extra, here are some fun accessories to up your game.

 Aftershave isn’t for everyone, but if you consider it a necessity, there are zero waste options out there.
 Package Free makes a zero waste aftershave tonic , and there are a lot of zero waste aftershave options on Etsy.
 You could also try making your own.

 Getting a stand for your razor can help it dry between uses, which can prolong its use.
 There are plenty of options on Etsy, like this one that can hold both a razor and a brush.